HenokD11/SalesPrediction/README.md

     the folder where model pickle files and model reference csv files are stored

 **notebooks:**

-    ~~EDA.ipynb:~~ a jupyter notebook for exploring the data ~~ML_DataPrep.ipynb:~~ a jupyter notebook for preprocessing the data for ML and further analysis ~~lstm.ipynb:~~ a jupyter notebook training an LSTM model for forecasting purpose ~~train_regression.ipynb:~~ a jupyter notebook training an Regression models for prediction purpose
+    *EDA.ipynb:* a jupyter notebook for exploring the data *ML_DataPrep.ipynb:* a jupyter notebook for preprocessing the data for ML and further analysis *preprocessing:* cleaning pandas dataframes
+    *lstm.ipynb:* a jupyter notebook training an LSTM model for forecasting purpose *train_regression.ipynb:* a jupyter notebook training an Regression models for prediction purpose

 **scripts**

-    ML_modelling_utils.py: a python script for handle model name creation and manipulation data_cleaner.py: a python script for cleaning pandas dataframes data_information.py: a python script for selecting data from a pandas dataframe data_loader.py: a python script for loading csv and excel files to a dataframe data_manipulation.py: a python script for manipulating dataframes grapher.py: a python script for plotting dataframes multiapp.py: a python script for creating a multipaged streamlit app logger_creator.py: a python script that creates python based logger and helps user log different messages results_pickler.py: a python script for collecting and pickling data utlity_functions.py: a python script for other utility functions dvc_data_loader.py: a python script for loading dvc managed source data
+    *ML_modelling_utils.py:* a python script for handle model name creation and manipulation *cleaner.py:* a python script for cleaning pandas dataframes *data_preprocessing.py:* a python script for cleaning pandas dataframes *data_manipulation.py:* a python script for manipulating dataframes *multiapp.py:* a python script for creating a multipaged streamlit app *log_helper.py:* a python script that creates python based logger and helps user log different messages

 **tests:**

     the folder containing unit tests for components in the scripts

 **root folder:**

-    requirements.txt: a text file lsiting the projet's dependancies travis.yml: a configuration file for Travis CI app.py: entry file for the streamlit application setup.py: a configuration file for installing the scripts as a package README.md: Markdown text with a brief explanation of the project and the repository structure.
+    *requirements.txt:* a text file lsiting the projet's dependancies *app.py:* entry file for the streamlit application *setup.py:* a configuration file for installing the scripts as a package *README.md:* Markdown text with a brief explanation of the project and the repository structure.